 Where legal proceedings are involved

-When a legal challenge is being made regarding whether a decision, action or lack of action is lawful.
-This is a separate process to the Ombudsman so will not be considered under the complaint policy.
+When a legal challenge is being made regarding whether a decision, action or lack of action is lawful, this is a separate process to the Ombudsman so will not be considered under the complaint policy.
+Legal proceedings are issued when a claim form and particulars of a claim have been filed at court.

 Employment issues

-Complaints made by our employees concerning their employment with us, or from job applicants who wish to complain about our recruitment and selection process will be dealt with by the relevant recruiting manager or HR as applicable.
+Complaints made by Arun District Council employees concerning their employment, or job applicants who wish to complain about the recruitment and selection process will be dealt with by the relevant recruiting manager or HR as applicable.
+Policies that may be applicable here are Dignity at Work and Grievance.

 Complaints about Freedom of Information (FOI) requests (Internal Review)

 These complaints will be handled by the Information Governance Manager.
-In cases where we decided not to provide the information to you, the Manager must consider advice from the information management service.
-The Manager will notify you of the outcome of our investigation within 20 working days of receipt of your complaint.
+If it is decided not to provide information to the requester, the Manager will notify the requester of the outcome of investigations within 20 working days of receipt of your complaint.

 There is no further right of appeal to the council following this investigation.
 Within our response we will inform you of your right to take your complaint further if you remain dissatisfied.
 Our response will contain the contact details for the Information Commissioner www.ico.gov.uk.